fulyaertay/intermediate-javascript-projects/README.md

   ### Description

   - The project is created to pick a cat GIF relevant with user's mood

+  ### Stretch Goals: Completed!

+  - Click outside the modal to close modal
+  - Display more than one result (thumbnails in a gallery)
+  - Refactor the UX

   ### What I Learned?